Gorchak/userList/README.md

 # userList
-test task with uting AngularJS
+test task with using AngularJS

 To run app: